Chitti Babu (Tamil actor)

 Chitti Babu (சிட்டி பாபு; a.k.a.
 Sajjiah Adeebh, 10 January 1964 – 8 November 2013) was an Indian Tamil comedian, presenter and actor who prominently played supporting roles in Tamil cinema.
 He was also one of the judges in the comedy show Asathapovathu Yaaru on Sun TV.

 Personal life

-Chitti was married to Zareena Jabeen.
-He had two daughters, Rizwanah Adeebh and Rifah Adeebh, and a son, Riaz Adeebh.
-He died at the age of 49, after going into a diabetic coma.
+Chitti was born on 10 January 1964.
+He was married to Zareena Jabeen and had two daughters, Rizwanah Adeebh and Rifah Adeebh, and a son, Riaz Adeebh.
+He died on 8 November 2013 at the age of 49, after going into a diabetic coma.